 "Has there come upon man a period of time in which he was nothing worth mentioning?
 We created man from a drop of mingled fluid to test him; so We made him (a being) endowed with hearing and sight.
-Indeed, We have guided him the right path, (and now it is up to him to be) either grateful or ungrateful."
-(Quran, 76:1-3)
+Indeed, We have guided him the right path, (and now it is up to him to be) either grateful or ungrateful." (al-Insan, 76:1-3)

-God has never left man unguided.
-God blessed man with the faculties of hearing, sight, and intellect in order to use them to reach the ultimate truth: to accept God as his creator and Master and abide by His teachings.
+Allah () has never left man unguided.
+Allah () blessed man with the faculties of hearing, sight, and intellect in order to use them to reach the ultimate truth: to accept God as his creator and Master and abide by His teachings.
 However, given free will to do good or evil, man may choose to not believe in God, or believe in God, and not comply with His teachings.
-Had God willed, He would have made all people believe, but He did not do so in order to test man, whether he be grateful or ungrateful to his Lord.
+Had Allah () willed, He would have made all people believe, but He did not do so in order to test man, whether he be grateful or ungrateful to his Lord.

-"Had God so willed, He could have guided all of mankind."
-(Quran, 13:31)
+"Had Allah so willed, He could have guided all of mankind." (al-Ra'd, 13:31)

-Sharia not only insists other faiths coexist with Islam, but also guarantees the protection of their houses of worship and properties.
+Shari'ah not only insists other faiths coexist with Islam, but also guarantees the protection of their houses of worship and properties.

-"Had it not been for God, repelling (the aggression of) some people by means of others, many monasteries, churches, synagogues, and mosques where God's name is mentioned frequently would have been destroyed.
-God will certainly help those who help His cause, for, surely, God is powerful, mighty."
-(Quran, 22:40)
+"Had it not been for Allah, repelling (the aggression of) some people by means of others, many monasteries, churches, synagogues, and mosques where God's name is mentioned frequently would have been destroyed.
+Allah will certainly help those who help His cause, for; surely, Allah is powerful, mighty." (al-Hajj, 22:40)

-Sharia respects the worth of every human being in his or her own belief and in the pursuit of life and truth.
+Shari'ah respects the worth of every human being in his or her own belief and in the pursuit of life and truth.

-During his lifetime, the Prophet Muhammad invited Jews and Christians to Islam.
+During his lifetime, the Prophet (صلى الله عليه وسلم) invited Jews and Christians to Islam.
 Some believed while others did not.
 Those who did not believe were not compelled to accept Islam.
 He hosted the Christian delegation of Najran with great hospitality and nobility despite the fact that they did not accept Islam even after engaging in a lengthy dialogue and debate.
 He even permitted them to perform their ritual worship in the mosque where he met the delegation.
-The Quran urges Muslims to engage with Jews and Christians, whom it calls the, "People of the Book" (Ahl al-Kitab), in things which are common between them.
+The Qur'an urges Muslims to engage with Jews and Christians, whom it calls the, "People of the Book" (Ahl al-Kitab أهل الكتاب), in matters which are common between them.

-"Say (O Muhammad), 'O People of the Book (recipients of earlier scripture)!
-Let us agree on a statement between us and you; that we worship none but God; that we associate no partners with Him; and that none of us shall take others for lords beside God.'
+"Say (O Prophet), 'O People of the Book!
+Let us agree on a declaration between you and us; that we worship none but Allah; that we associate no partners with Him; and that none of us shall take others for lords beside God.'
 If they turn away, then say, 'you bear witness that we are Muslims.'"
-(Quran, 3:64)
+(Aal 'Imran, 3:64)

-The Quran acknowledges and praises the People of the Book while emphasizing the commonalities between Christians, Jews and Muslims.
+The Qur'an condemns the sinful behavior of some Jews and Christians, however, it acknowledges and praises the righteous among the People of the Book while emphasizing the commonalities between them and Muslims.

 "They are not all alike.
 There are some among the People of the Book who are upright.
-They recite the verses of God by night while they prostrate themselves (before Him).
+They recite the ayat of Allah by night while they prostrate themselves (before Him).
 They believe in God and the Last Day, they enjoin what is right and forbid what is wrong and they are quick in doing good deeds.
-They are among the righteous."
-(Quran, 3:113,114)
+And (surely) they are among the righteous."
+(Aal 'Imran, 3:113,114)

-"And you will certainly find that the closest in affection to those who believe (Muslims) are those who say, 'We are Christians,' for there are priests and monks among them and they are not arrogant."
-(Quran, 5:82)
+"And you will certainly find that the closest in affection to those who believe (Muslims) are those who say, 'We are Christians,' for there are priests and monks among them and they are not arrogant." (al-Ma'idah, 5:82)